purelb/purelb/website/content/install/config/_index.md

 ```
 parameter | type | Description
 -------|----|---
 extlbint | An interface name | The name of the virtual interface used for virtual addresses.
 The default is kube-lb0.
-If you change it, and are using the purelb bird configuration, make sure you update the bird.cm.
+If you change it, and are using the PureLB bird configuration, make sure you update the bird.cm.
 localint | An interface name regex | PureLB automatically identifies the interface that is connected to the local network and the address range used.
 The default setting enables this automatic functionality.
 If you wish to override this functionality and specify the interface to which PureLB will add local addresses, specify the NIC or an appropriate matching regex.
 If you specify the NIC, you need to make sure that this interface has appropriate routing.
 The algorithmic selector finds the interface with the lowest-cost default route, i.e., the interface that is most likely to have global communications.
 sendgarp | true/false (false by default) | Gratuitous ARP (GARP), required for EVPN/VXLAN environments.